What makes me different?

 I learned that having a skill isn’t enough — that you also have to use it in a way that adds value.

-I consider myself to be a business owner first and a writer second.
+Why is that important?
+Because, when you get down to it, content marketing is about business.
+That’s the whole point.
 I get business, and I love it.
 If you sat behind my husband and me at a restaurant, you’d probably overhear us speculating about what the restaurant’s profit margin is.
 Walk behind us while we do our weekend shopping, and you’d hear us talking about merchandising, promotions, supply chain, etc.

 But I also know how to write.
 And that’s how I can help.
-Between our combined business backgrounds, your niche expertise, and my content marketing skills, we can create content that matters.
+Between our combined business backgrounds, your niche expertise, and my content marketing experience, we can create content that matters.

 I’ll tell you right off the bat that content for its own sake just takes up space.